45 Easy Fall Decor Ideas to Make Your Home Cozy

 Giving away treats in jars this season?
 Make the presentation just a bit sweeter and layer on a layer of burlap.
 Take it to the next level and stitch a pretty design on top.
 That pretzel is the perfect finishing touch for gifting this spiced maple mustard recipe.

 Mini pumpkin garland

 Isn’t everything cuter in miniature?
 These desserts certainly are and so is this pumpkin garland from Lovely Indeed.
 You can make this garland by stocking up on mini foam or plastic pumpkins.
-Then paint or spraypaint each a new color.
+Then paint each a new color.
 This classic orange, black and white scheme is just right for Halloween but opt for metallics for a more autumnal feel or even wild colors to show off your personality.
 Once dry, tie each pumpkin on a long strand of thick thread or thin twine.

 Mini Thanksgiving embroidery hoops

-No stitching skills required for this fall craft.
+No stitching skills are required for this fall craft.
 Instead, you can whip up one of these (or a handful) in minutes.
 You’ll need an embroidery hoop—any size, though this one is three inches across and perfect as a placecard—fabric and some sticker letters.
-Stretch your fabric into the hoops frame and trim.
-Make sure the fabric is taught and then glue into place.
+Stretch your fabric into the hoop’s frame and trim.
+Make sure the fabric is taut and then glue into place.
 Use the sticker letters to spell out different words for thanks, like merci, gracias and danke.
 You can make these larger, too, and hang them up for decor (and change them up for the seasons).
 Learn more at Homemade Ginger.